C-elegans-VNC/VNC-Dist/README.md

-### Unbiased and robust pipeline for Ventral Nerve Cord neuronal positioning analysis
+### Unbiased and robust pipeline for Ventral Nerve Cord neuronal positioning analysis in C.elegans

 * This repository features a Python backend and a Streamlit Docker app that implement SAM-Plus for worm segmentation and VNC-Quant for measuring distances.
 It calculates the normalized relative distances of SAB, DA, DD, and DB neurons along the AP axis of VNC, using SABVL (0%) and the rectum (100%) as reference points.